 Jordan Nagel (IABC Houston) is a communications professional with 15 years of experience in developing and implementing communication strategy with an emphasis on employee, leadership and executive communications.
 A fourth-generation Texas oil and gas employee, Jordan has a passion for working in the energy industry for large global organizations.
 For the last 12 years, Jordan has worked for BP in the Upstream segment.
 She is currently responsible for all internal and external communications for BP’s digital and technology efforts.
 Jordan earned her bachelor’s degree and Master of Business Administration from the University of North Texas, which allows her to bring a unique perspective to communication and coaching for the executives she supports.
 Jordan served as the President, President-Elect and VP Finance for the IABC Houston chapter, VP Finance for Southern Region, and has received Bronze, Silver and Gold Quill awards for her work with BP.

 John Harris (IABC Houston) is a communication strategist and business writer.
-He is a past president of both IABC Houston and IABC Austin and this is his second term as Southern Region VP of Region Development.
+He is a past president of both IABC Houston and IABC Austin.
 He has worked in public relations since 1991 and earlier spent 15 years as a newspaper reporter and editor.
 In PR, he has worked in the public and private sectors, and in both the agency and corporate sides of the business.
 In his last full-time role, he was a senior VP at Houston First Corporation, working for 10 years in corporate communications and public affairs.
 Houston First operates the city’s convention and entertainment facilities and promotes Houston as a tourism destination.
 John has counseled or written for the City of Houston, Austin Energy, the Houston Firefighters’ Relief & Retirement Fund, the Lower Colorado River Authority, Dell Inc., Compaq, the University of Texas at Austin, the University of St. Thomas, Novo Nordisk and Centura Health, among others.
 For Houston’s Joint Hurricane Housing Task Force, he served on a team that helped move several thousand families evacuating from Hurricanes Katrina and Rita into transitional housing in three months.
 The work won Silver Quill and Bronze Quill awards from IABC and an Excalibur Award from the Public Relations Society of America.
 John holds a bachelor of journalism degree from The University of Texas at Austin.

 Alison Shuman | VP, Awards